-More than 25 professional dealers from across Canada, the U.S. and Great Britain are expected at this year’s Royal*2019*Royale.
+More than 25 professional dealers from across Canada, the U.S. and Great Britain will take over the bourse at this year’s Royal Convention!

-Below is a list of the dealers who have confirmed their participation in this year’s show, which will be held June 21-23 at the prestigious four-star Hilton Mississauga located at 6750 Mississauga Rd. in Mississauga, Ont.
+Below is a list of the dealers who have confirmed their participation in this year’s show, which will be held June 21-23 at the prestigious four-star Hilton Mississauga on 6750 Mississauga Rd., in Mississauga, Ont.
 This list will be updated regularly.